Rules

 1.3 Federal and State Law

-It is the competitor's responsibility to know, understand and adhere to all Federal, State and Local Regulations regarding the use and transportation of firearms, including all applicable National Firearms Act (NFA) regulations related to the construction, transportation and use of any firearm regulated by NFA rules.
+It is the competitor's responsibility to know, understand and adhere to all Federal, State and Local Regulations regarding the use and transportation of rearms, including all applicable National Firearms Act (NFA) regulations related to the construction, transportation and use of any rearm regulated by NFA rules.

-1.4 No competitors or spectators shall consume or be under the influence of alcohol or non-prescription drugs at the event site.
-Any competitor found to be impaired because of legitimate prescription drugs may be directed to stop shooting and requested to leave the range.
+1.4 No participants or spectators shall consume or be under the influence of alcohol or non-prescription drugs at the event site.
+Any participant found to be impaired because of legitimate prescription drugs may be directed to stop shooting and requested to leave the range.

 1.6 Clothing with any offensive or obscene logos, sayings, pictures, or drawings must not be worn or displayed while at the event site.